Adamm00/IPSet_ASUS/README.md

 amtm
 ```

 The installer prompts for the USB partition, swap size, traffic direction, logging, malware list schedule, and Skynet update schedule.
+Installation stops if the required WebUI file cannot be downloaded.

 ## Usage